Jonathan Jordan

 Jonathan C. Jordan (born May 26, 1968) is a North Carolina politician and attorney who served as the legislator for the 93rd district of the North Carolina House of Representatives from 2011 to 2019.
 During his first term, Jordan served as the Deputy Majority Whip of the North Carolina House of Representatives.
-He was elected to office in the 2010 election defeating Cullie Tarleton by fewer than 800 votes.
+He was elected to office in the 2010 election, defeating Cullie Tarleton by fewer than 800 votes.
 He defeated Tarleton again in 2012 and was reelected in 2014 and 2016, before losing in the 2018 midterm election to Watauga County Democrat Ray Russell, a professor who won with the help of students on the campus of Appalachian State University.
-Jordan resides in Ashe County, North Carolina and has two children in the public schools.
+Jordan resides in Ashe County, North Carolina, and has two children in public schools.
 He is an attorney by profession.

-Before his election in 2010 Jordan served as the communications director for the North Carolina Republican Party and as the County Attorney for Stokes County, North Carolina.
-He graduated from the University of North Carolina at Chapel Hill in 1996 with a JD/MPA (Juris Doctor/Master of Public Administration), from Vanderbilt University's Owen Graduate School of Management with an MBA, and Wake Forest University with a BA in Economics and Politics.
-He has served on the boards of directors of the Ashe County Chamber of Commerce, the Ashe County Home Builders Association, the Ashe County Pregnancy Care Center, as well as the Legal Aid of North Carolina Board.
+Before his election in 2010, Jordan served as the communications director for the North Carolina Republican Party and as the County Attorney for Stokes County, North Carolina.
+He graduated from the University of North Carolina at Chapel Hill in 1996 with a JD/MPA (Juris Doctor/Master of Public Administration), from Vanderbilt University's Owen Graduate School of Management with an MBA, and from Wake Forest University with a BA in Economics and Politics.
+He has served on the boards of directors of the Ashe County Chamber of Commerce, the Ashe County Home Builders Association, the Ashe County Pregnancy Care Center, and the Legal Aid of North Carolina Board.